immunefi-team/Bounty_Boosts/ZeroLend/28992 - [SC - High] Permanent freezing of additional reward tokens.md

 # Permanent freezing of additional reward tokens

-Submitted on Sun Mar 03 2024 22:59:12 GMT-0400 (Atlantic Standard Time) by @MahdiKarimi for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 4th 2024 at 04:59:12 UTC by @MahdiKarimi for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #28992